snailtail/interpreter-p1/README.md

 ## Crafting interpreters part 1

 From the online book [Crafting Interpreters](https://craftinginterpreters.com/contents.html)
-Trying out part 1, supposedly done in Java.
+Trying out part 1, where the interpreter is built with Java.